merely-useful/r-rse/appendices/assignments.md

 - Roxygen documentation for each function.
 - A README with enough detail to know what the package aims to do, a simple example for how to use it, how to install it, and how to contribute.
-- A CONTRIBUTING guidelines and a Code of Conduct.
+- CONTRIBUTING guidelines and a Code of Conduct.
 - Has a passing R CMD check on the Continuous Integration service (in this case GitHub Actions).

-The instructor will decide the exact details of what is required to complete this assignment and what topic or problems the package should focus on.
+For an instructor led course, your instructor will decide the exact details of what is required to complete this assignment and what topic or problems the package should focus on.
-For those who are doing this course on their own, the assignment is to create a package that should creates some custom summaries of the climate, either local, regional, national, or global.
+For those who are doing this course on their own, the assignment is to create a package that creates some custom summaries of the climate, either local, regional, national, or global.
 These summaries could include minimum and maximum historical temperatures, how many days of rainy or cloudy days, or rainfall.
 You can decide on which location to choose, but we recommend creating something